OddGarden/FirebaseRecyclerview/README.md

    ![Alt text](screenshots/firebase_structure.png?raw=true "Firebase Screenshot")

 --> Use a Model class.
-In my own simple understanding; this addresses the issue on how to structure the firebase data.
+In my own simple understanding; this addresses the issue on how to structure the firebase data that will appear on the app.

 End result: